meraki/dashboard-api-go/client/docs/CreateNetworkFirmwareUpgradesStagedEventRequestProducts.md

 `func (o *CreateNetworkFirmwareUpgradesStagedEventRequestProducts) HasSwitch() bool`

 HasSwitch returns a boolean if a field has been set.

+### GetSwitchCatalyst

+`func (o *CreateNetworkFirmwareUpgradesStagedEventRequestProducts) GetSwitchCatalyst() CreateNetworkFirmwareUpgradesStagedEventRequestProductsSwitchCatalyst`

+GetSwitchCatalyst returns the SwitchCatalyst field if non-nil, zero value otherwise.

+### GetSwitchCatalystOk

+`func (o *CreateNetworkFirmwareUpgradesStagedEventRequestProducts) GetSwitchCatalystOk() (*CreateNetworkFirmwareUpgradesStagedEventRequestProductsSwitchCatalyst, bool)`

+GetSwitchCatalystOk returns a tuple with the SwitchCatalyst field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSwitchCatalyst

+`func (o *CreateNetworkFirmwareUpgradesStagedEventRequestProducts) SetSwitchCatalyst(v CreateNetworkFirmwareUpgradesStagedEventRequestProductsSwitchCatalyst)`

+SetSwitchCatalyst sets SwitchCatalyst field to given value.

+### HasSwitchCatalyst

+`func (o *CreateNetworkFirmwareUpgradesStagedEventRequestProducts) HasSwitchCatalyst() bool`

+HasSwitchCatalyst returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)